Aarception/Mo-information-security-portfolio/README.md

 Finally, I am sending those ecosystem letters tomorrow with the last undisclosed piece of evidence that will not be presented to the institution, considering there is no mechanism to receive a structural signal to resolve it.

+We have been caught in a silent competition of attrition between EdTech and Educational Ecosystem.

 ---